Navigating EPF and ESI Compliance for Contractor's Office Staff: What Are the Requirements?

 Dear Maheshkumar,

-In his business operations, every contractor has a dual role - one being a contractor under the contract for service with another through his contract labor and two being the employer for his entire employees under a contract of service with him though some of their services are lent out as contract labor and some others who are looking after the works of the contractor's establishment.
+In business operations, every contractor has a dual role: one as a contractor under the contract for service with another through his contract labor, and two as the employer for his entire employees under a contract of service with him, though some of their services are lent out as contract labor and others are looking after the works of the contractor's establishment.

-Practically, a contractor may mobilize the workforce required for a particular contract work depending on its nature, location and duration.
-It is immaterial that such contract labor are discharged on the completion/expiry of that particular contract or retained in some other work in any other location.
-Leaving aside the vicarious liability created u/s 21 of the CLRA Act,1970, the contract of employment between the contractor and his contract labor subsists till their final discharge.
-That's why the definitions of the term "EMPLOYER" under sections 2(l) of the Code on Wages.2019, 2(m)(iii) of the Industrial Relations Code,2020, 2(u) of the Code on OSH& Working Conditions,2020 and u/s 2(27) of the Code on Social Security,2020 respectively cover uniformly in their fold the contractor also.
+Practically, a contractor may mobilize the workforce required for a particular contract work depending on its nature, location, and duration.
+It is immaterial whether such contract labor is discharged upon the completion/expiry of that particular contract or retained for some other work in any other location.
+Leaving aside the vicarious liability created under section 21 of the CLRA Act, 1970, the contract of employment between the contractor and his contract labor subsists until their final discharge.
+That's why the definitions of the term "EMPLOYER" under sections 2(l) of the Code on Wages, 2019, 2(m)(iii) of the Industrial Relations Code, 2020, 2(u) of the Code on OSH & Working Conditions, 2020, and under section 2(27) of the Code on Social Security, 2020, respectively, uniformly cover the contractor as well.

-Therefore, in my opinion, as an employer, the contractor who hires the services of any person exclusively for his office works which invariably relates to his contract works has to comply with all the labor laws including EPF and ESI as they are applicable to the contract labor.
+Therefore, in my opinion, as an employer, the contractor who hires the services of any person exclusively for his office work, which invariably relates to his contract works, has to comply with all the labor laws, including EPF and ESI, as they are applicable to the contract labor.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute